Skip to main content

 • Serve Responsive Images

 Responsive images allow you to serve different images based on the user's device and screen size.
 This prevents large images from being loaded on smaller screens, saving bandwidth.
-Use the srcset and sizes attributes in the img element to archive this:
+Use the srcset and sizes attributes in the img element to achieve this:

 <img src="img.jpg" alt=""